-Here at Homefresh Singapore, our part time maids clean windows all the time.
+Here at Homefresh Singapore, our services cover window cleaning all the time.
 Every house has them, and they are one of the first things to get dirty.
 Ever so often, we would walk into a house where the owner hands us a stack of old (or even new and unread) newspapers and insist we clean the windows with them, saying that everyone in their family swears by it.
 We usually agree and follow, but not without a nagging feeling that something isn’t quite right.
 So we went back and did some research, and now we present to you 5 reasons why you should stop cleaning glass with newspapers!

 Back in the day, newspapers were printed with petroleum based oil ink.
 That is the same class of oil that goes into glass polish and gives glass a beautiful sheen.
 Then, in the 1970s and 1980s, newspapers worldwide began switching to soy ink in the face of rising environmental concerns associated with petroleum based inks and because it was cheaper.
 With this new vegetable ink, newspapers have lost their ability to polish glass like it used to.
 It might have worked for your parents and grandparents generation, but sadly the formula has changed.

 While ink doesn’t stick to glass, it sure does stick to both fibrous and glossy material.
 Watch out for your window frames, especially if you have pretty white frames.
 A shiny window with a smeared frame is still an unattractive window, and ink stains are a lot harder to get out than dust on a window (ever tried erasing a newspaper?)